MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-automated-message.md

 Use the following best practices when you configure automated messages for the voice channel:

-- Make sure that you configure concise messages when you use automated and custom messages because lengthy messages might mean more time that an agent takes to connect with your customer.
+- Make sure that you configure concise messages when you use automated and custom messages because lengthy messages might mean agent take longer to connect with customers.

-- If you have configured **Agent assigned to a conversation**, then consider configuring **Greeting Message for Async Channels and Voice** instead.
+- Consider configuring **Greeting Message for Async Channels and Voice** instead of **Agent assigned to a conversation**.

-- If you have configured both **Agent assigned to a conversation** and **Greeting Message for Async Channels and Voice**, consider configuring **Greeting Message for Async Channels and Voice** only to avoid accumulating messages in the queue.
+- If you've configured both **Agent assigned to a conversation** and **Greeting Message for Async Channels and Voice**, consider configuring **Greeting Message for Async Channels and Voice** to avoid the accumulation of messages in the queue.

-- Unless your business requires letting customers know the wait times, consider disabling the messages that announce the average wait times.
+- Unless your business requires customers know the wait times, consider disabling the messages that announce the average wait times.

 ### Add custom automated messages in Omnichannel Administration